ottinger/ok-assessor-scraper/README.md

 ### HOW TO USE:
 * Use Python 3 (3.6.5 recommended)
-* Install the dependencies in pip (bs4, lxml, requests)
+* Install the dependencies in pip
 * Choose the quarter sections you want data for; map with quarter section numbers available at https://ariisp1.oklahomacounty.org/assessor/Searches/City_Map_with_Map_Numbers.PDF.
 Add them to the quarter_sections list in main.py.
 * Run main_new_mt.py (multithreaded).
 Database will be saved to results.db.